devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 2.1 Dataset Overview

-The dataset consists of 300 high-quality digital reproductions of Monet paintings, stored in JPEG format within the `./data/monet/training/monet_jpg` directory.
+The dataset consists of 300 high-quality digital reproductions of Monet paintings, stored in JPEG format within the `./data/monet/training/monet_jpg` directory [6].
 This relatively small dataset size is typical for artistic style transfer tasks, where quality often matters more than quantity.
+The dataset was provided as part of the Kaggle "I'm Something of a Painter Myself" competition, which focuses on GAN-based artistic style transfer.

 ### 2.2 Basic Statistics